threefoldtecharchive/0-templates/templates/s3/README.md

 ### Schema:

-- `vmNic`: Nic info for the minio vm.
+- `mgmtNic`: Nic info for the minio vm.
 - `farmerIyoOrg`: farmer organization to use for capacity
 - `dataShards`: 0-stor data shards config
 - `parityShards`: 0-stor parity shards config